Course Program of Study

 How will I know if I’m meeting CPOS eligibility requirements?

-Your academic advisor will be made aware of any potential ineligibility so they can work with you to resolve the situation.
+Additionally, your academic advisor will be made aware of any potential ineligibility so they can work with you to resolve the situation.

 Do my classes count towards CPOS eligibility?